CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

    help greatly.

 2. Merge the data sets, the better option.
 We'll discuss [merging](data-manipulation.html#merging-files) towards the end of the course.

+^#^^#^^#^ Frames

+Stata 16 has introduced the concept of ["frames"](https://www.stata.com/new-in-stata/multiple-datasets-in-memory/) which allows you to work with more than one data set at a time in a limited capacity.
+We will not be covering this functionality in these notes at this time; but see an upcoming set of notes on Stata 16's new features.

 ^#^^#^ Give Stata a command